-Failing agreement of parties, the arbitral tribunal decides at its own discretion whether to hold a hearing or to conduct a written proceeding; however, pursuant to the Arbitration Act the tribunal always orders a hearing at an appropriate stage if requested by a party.
+Failing agreement of parties, the arbitral tribunal decides at its own discretion whether to hold a hearing or to conduct a written proceeding; however, pursuant to the Arbitration Act the tribunal always orders a hearing at an appropriate stage if requested by a party, unless the parties otherwise agree.
 The parties must be given sufficient advance notice (at least 30 days if the notice is being delivered outside of Slovakia) of any hearing.
 The parties participate in a hearing directly or through their representatives.